korewireless/Microvisor-Tools/README.md

 ## Bundler

-The Bundler tool packages up compiled user code binaries (in `.elf` format) for distribution to a Microvisor device via Twilio.
+The Bundler tool packages compiled user code binaries (in `.elf` format) for distribution to a Microvisor device via Twilio.

 See the [`bundler-py`](bundler-py/) directory for the code, and its [Read Me](bundler-py/README.md) for details.